keshprad/best-comeback/README.md

 # best-comeback
 Want to end an argument abruptly and win?
-This repo creates an automatic 'Deal with It' meme
+This repo creates an automatic *Deal With It* meme